Key Questions

 The Granville Exempted Village School District covers a large geographic area that extends well beyond the Village of Granville itself.

 Because school districts in Ohio do not align with city or township lines, developments approved in one municipality can dramatically impact neighboring school districts.
 District lines can be moved by the State Board of Education only with the consent of both school districts involved and the approval of the landowner.
-In this case, Granville schools is the only reason this development is located here.
+In this case, Granville Schools is the only reason this development is located here.

 Granville Schools currently serve approximately 2,500 students and are already operating near capacity.
 Major new residential growth in areas annexed by Heath will add hundreds of new students — without sufficient revenue or control for the district.